 $100 Credit to Lounge Buddy (Airport Lounge Access)

 The Amex Green card will also start offering an annual $100 credit to use on Lounge Buddy, a Priority Pass competitor.
 Lounge Buddy offers single-use airport lounge access passes starting at just $25 each.
 That means, the credit can get you into lounges up to four times each year at no additional cost.
 That makes it a decent option if you don't have any airport lounge access from another card, like the Platinum Card from American Express.

 This benefit doesn't come as a huge surprise as American Express acquired Lounge Buddy earlier this year.
 It is likely we will see more Lounge Buddy integration with American Express cards in the near future.

 Another big improvement coming to the Amex Green Card is it will now earn 3x Membership Rewards points per dollar spent on all travel and dining purchases.
 Previously, the card didn't offer any category spending bonuses.

-This fills a bit of a void for Amex as they don’t currently have a Membership Rewards-earning card that offers a category bonus on non-airfare travel.
-So while the Platinum Card from American Express earns 5x Membership Rewards points per dollar spent on flights booked directly with the airline, and the American Express Gold Card earns 3x Membership Rewards points on the same categories, neither of them offers bonus points for other travel categories like hotels or Uber, for example.
+This fills a bit of a void for Amex as they don't currently have a Membership Rewards-earning card that offers a category bonus on non-airfare travel.
+So while the Platinum Card from American Express earns 5x Membership Rewards points per dollar spent on flights booked directly with the airline on up to $500,000 spent each calendar year, and the American Express Gold Card earns 3x Membership Rewards points on the same categories, neither of them offers bonus points for other travel categories like hotels or Uber, for example.

 And according to American Express, plenty of purchases will qualify for 3x points per dollar on the Green Card: flights, rideshare services, hotels, cruises, car rentals, trains, taxi cabs, parking, buses, subways, ferries, and tolls.
 Gas will not be included in this bonus category.